-If you add measures to your query the map can represent that data about your locations.
+To create a map chart, your query must include at least one dimension that is based on geographic data.
+If you include measures in your query, the map will represent that data about your locations.
 For example:

 The Points map visualization will plot each row in the underlying data table as a discrete point on the map.

 A location dimension by itself will place points of uniform size and color.
 Adding a measure to the underlying data table enables the points to be scaled by color or size.

 The Automagic Heatmap visualization will display the data in the underlying query as a heatmap grid.
 It works by dividing the visible map into equal squares, then calculating which values in your data fit into each square.
 The squares are colored according to a measure that you choose.
 Zooming this map in or out will prompt Looker to re-calculate the grid, so that the granularity is appropriate to the zoom level.

 For this plot type to work properly, you must select both a location dimension and a measure.

 The Automagic Heatmap will re-query your data in order to construct the heatmap grid.
 A location dimension will typically show distinct points with one latitude/longitude coordinate, but while using a heatmap, the dimension changes to the bounding boxes ("Heatmap region from ... to ..") of each square in the grid.

 The Connect with Lines map visualization takes two fields of